 Only standard abbreviations should be used; other shortened phrases should be indicated in parentheses as used in the text.
-Using foreign words in Tukish texts should be avoided if the Turkish equivalent is utilizable.
+Using foreign words in Turkish manuscripts should be avoided if the Turkish equivalent is present.
 Generic or chemical names of drugs should be used instead of trade names.
 No trade names is allowed.
 All quotations must be cited as indicated in the original article.
 In case of original quotation, the expressions must be indicated by using italics and between “” and adding the number reference number of the cited article.

 Original articles excluding case reports and systematic reviews should not exceed 3000 words excluding the abstract, references and tables.
 Case reports should not exceed 1000 words excluding the abstract, references and tables.
 There are no restrictions for systematic reviews.